 Assigned reviewer – President Dr. Mary Okada, Jayne Flores, Rowena Perez, Dr. Elizabeth Diego, Marlena Montague

 There are several ways in which the College communicates information about institutional quality to its stakeholders and the public.
 One of the channels is the College‘s website which provides access to the public as well as to students, faculty, staff, and administrators, general information about the college.
-The website provides access to documents and reports such as the Board of Trustees Board of Trustees Assessment Report, the Foundation Board of Governors Assessment Report, and the College’s Institutional Strategic Master Plan (ISMP).
+The website provides access to documents and reports such as the Board of Trustees Assessment Report, the Foundation Board of Governors Assessment Report, and the College’s Institutional Strategic Master Plan (ISMP).

-Through GCC’s partnership with the private sector, industry advisory committees are in place to provide information to programs about industry needs.
-Through the results from needs assessment and assistance from advisory committees, GCC is able to incorporate workforce and employer expectations into the curriculum.
+Through GCC’s partnership with the private sector, industry advisory committees or councils are in place to provide information to programs about industry needs.
+Through the results from needs assessment and assistance from advisory committees or councils, GCC is able to incorporate workforce and employer expectations into the curriculum.
 This continuous and ongoing process communicates institutional quality to employers in the community which is directly linked to GCC’s mission statement which reads: “Guam Community College is a leader in career and technical workforce development, providing the highest quality student-centered education and job training for Micronesia”.

 Status: Closed.